paulmarshall/Meter/README.md

 # Meter

-An example of a electric/gas meter implemented in Knockout/javascript.
+An example of a electric/gas meter implemented in javascript.

+Stack:
+* VS Code
+* GitHub for Windows
+* javascript
+* jQuery 2.1.0 / knockout 3.0.0

 Simple simple HTML markup, binds to a view model, Meter.
 Meter is comprised of a number of Dials (as a meter can support both single and dual tarrifs).
 A Dial is made up of a numbe rof Digits.